-Impetigo, one of the most common skin infections among kids, usually produces blisters or sores on the face, neck, hands, and diaper area.
+Impetigo (im-peh-TY-go) is one of the most common skin infections among kids.
+It often affects preschool and school-age children, causing blisters or sores on the face, neck, hands, and diaper area.

-This contagious superficial skin infection is generally caused by one of two bacteria: Staphylococcus aureus or Streptococcus pyogenes (also called group A streptococcus, which also causes strep throat).
+Impetigo is contagious, so can spread from one person to another.
+It's usually caused by one of two bacteria: Staphylococcus aureus or Streptococcus pyogenes (also called group A streptococcus, which also causes strep throat).
 Methicillin-resistant Staphylococcus aureus (MRSA) is also becoming an important cause of impetigo.

-Doctors can usually diagnose impetigo based on the appearance of the rash.
+In most cases, doctors can diagnose impetigo based on how the rash looks.
 Occasionally, they may need to take a sample of fluid from blisters.
-Impetigo is typically treated with either an antibiotic ointment or medication taken by mouth.
+Impetigo is typically treated with antibiotics, either as an ointment or a medicine taken by mouth.

 Signs and Symptoms

-Impetigo may affect skin anywhere on the body but commonly occurs around the nose and mouth, hands, and forearms, and in young children, the diaper area.
+Impetigo may affect skin anywhere on the body, but is most common around the nose and mouth, hands, and forearms, and in young children, the diaper area.

 The two types of impetigo are non-bullous (crusted) and bullous (large blisters):